uikit/uikit-site/docs/pages/javascript.md

 ## Component initialization

 UIkit is listening for DOM manipulations and will automatically initialize, connect and disconnect components as they are inserted or removed from the DOM.
-That way it can easily be used with JavaScript Frameworks like Vue.js.
+That way it can easily be used with JavaScript Frameworks like React and Vue.js.
 Head over to [Github](https://github.com/uikit/uikit-site) to see a working example of how Vue.js and UIkit work together on this site.